spectrum-health-systems/myavatool-web-service/doc/man/manual-using-maws.md

 Each `mawsRequest` is formatted like so: `%action%-%command%`

-For example, to verify that a clients pre-admission date is the same as the system date, you would make a `mawsRequest` of `InptAdmitDate-VerifyPreAdmitDate`, where `InptAdmitDate` is the request *action*, and `VerifyPreAdmitDate` is the request *command*.
+For example, the `InptAdmitDate-VerifyPreAdmitDate` request verifies that a clients pre-admission date is the same as the system date.
+The request *action* is `InptAdmitDate`, and the request *command* `VerifyPreAdmitDate`.

 ## Actions are classes
 Each `mawsRequest` action has a *class* with the same name.